 It’s no different when it comes to marriage conflict.
-And that’s what is at the heart of the new movie, Indivisible.
+And that’s what is at the heart of the movie, Indivisible.

-The new film follows the real-life story of Army Chaplain Darren Turner (played by Justin Bruening).
+This film follows the real-life story of Army Chaplain Darren Turner (played by Justin Bruening).
 Turner finds himself thrust into action at the tip of the spear of the 2007 U.S. surge in Iraq.
 But when he returns home to his wife and three children, he’s ambushed by new conflicts he didn’t expect, including marriage conflict.

 An abrupt change

 On deployment, Turner is faithful to stay connected to his family at home but shields them from the trauma of the war around him.
 Eventually, it’s harder for him to divide the soldier from the family man.
 The wall he builds becomes so much a part of his coping strategy that it follows him home.
 Except now it separates him from his family, and even from his true self.

 And that’s the farthest thing from what Darren and Heather (played by Sarah Drew, Grey’s Anatomy, Mom’s Night Out) expected when they started this adventure.
 After years of doing campus ministry together, Darren felt called to serve the spiritual needs of those serving their country.
 After a lot of time praying about the decision, they agreed they would minister together.
 Darren would serve the soldiers and Heather their wives and children.

 It was only a matter of weeks before they realized they would do their joint ministry separately.
 Darren was shipped off to Iraq with the 1st Battalion, 30th Infantry Regiment.
 And not for a one-year stint he imagined, but for 15 months.